-New Fertilizers Listen Closely to What Potatoes are Telling Them
+New Fertilisers Listen Closely to What Potatoes are Telling Them

-Novel forms of fertilizer have often been dismissed as snake oil, but a new generation of products has been developed, informed by potatoes’ physiology.
-From a scientific point of view, fertilizer technology is still very much in its infancy.
+Novel forms of fertiliser have often been dismissed as snake oil, but a new generation of products has been developed, informed by potatoes’ physiology.
+From a scientific point of view, fertiliser technology is still very much in its infancy.
 The forms widely used today have been adopted because they’re easy to source in large quantities.
 They have largely been designed by chemists rather than with the crop’s physiology in mind.
-As a result, fertilizer uptake by plants is an inefficient process, with rates of recovery for nitrogen fertilizers in the region of 25 to 35 percent.
+As a result, fertiliser uptake by plants is an inefficient process, with rates of recovery for nitrogen fertilisers in the region of 25 to 35 percent.
 But the tide is turning.
-Fertilizer technologies are being developed that are physiologically-led and underpinned by sound, peer-reviewed scientific research.
+Fertiliser technologies are being developed that are physiologically-led and underpinned by sound, peer-reviewed scientific research.